Open-Systems-Pharmacology/docs/part-3/importing-exporting-project-data-models.md

 ## Importing Individual and Population Simulation‌

-A new feature of PK-Sim® that was launched with version 5.3 is the **Import** function of individual and population simulations.
-It allows you to use simulations that have been modified outside of PK-Sim® - most likely using MoBi® - in the PK-Sim® environment.
+The **Import** function of individual and population simulations allows you to use simulations that have been modified outside of PK-Sim® - most likely using MoBi® - in the PK-Sim® environment.
 This has several advantages:

 - Simulations are handled in the well-known PK-Sim® environment.